CharlesWiltgen/how-to-podcast/mics.md

 ### Dynamic versus condenser

-A mic's [transducer](https://en.wikipedia.org/wiki/Transducer) is the thing that converts sound pressure into an electrical signal.
+A mic's [transducer](https://en.wikipedia.org/wiki/Transducer) converts sound pressure into an electrical signal.
 Although both dynamic and condenser mics have a membrane that vibrates with the air around it, they use different transducer principles.

+#### Condenser mics

+* Are typically more sensitive than dynamic mics
+* Require power (delivered via USB or "[phantom power](https://en.wikipedia.org/wiki/Phantom_power)" via mic cables)

+#### Dynamic mics

+* Can be more forgiving for beginners
+* Can sometimes require power (generally called "active dynamic mics")

 ## Pickup patterns